Yarranlea, Queensland: Geography

+The land use is a mixture of crop growing and grazing on native vegetation.

 History

 Hermitage Provisional School opened in 1883 and by 1900 had become Hermitage State School.
 In 1901, it was renamed Yarranlea State School.
 The school closed in 1977.
 It was at 4688 Gore Highway.
 Note that there was another unrelated Hermitage State School near Warwick.
 In 1979, the school building was relocated to the Mount Gravatt College of Advanced Education (now Griffith University Mount Gravatt campus) which is located in Mount Gravatt in Brisbane.
-There the building was initially used as a museum display school, then resumed as a primary school known as Old Yarranlea State School to provide trainee teachers with experience in a one-teacher school setting, Following its closure for cost-cutting reasons, it was re-established as an independent school known as Yarranlea Primary School.
+There the building was initially used as a museum display school, then resumed as a primary school known as Old Yarranlea State School to provide trainee teachers with experience in a one-teacher school setting.
+Following its closure for cost-cutting reasons, it was re-established as an independent school known as Yarranlea Primary School.

 St Michael's Anglican Church was dedicated on 23 February 1891 by Bishop William Webber.
-On Friday 17 January 1936 it was blown down in a storm.
+On Friday 17 January 1936, it was blown down in a storm.
 By July 1940, insufficient funds had been raised to rebuild the church.
 Its altar ornaments were relocated to a children's corner within St. Andrew's Anglican Church in Pittsworth.